 Like other plants, cannabis is made up of hundreds of chemical compounds.
 It also comes in many different types.
-Some people refer to indica, sativa, or ruderalis types (commonly known as hemp), but all of these types belong to the same species: Cannabis sativa L.
+Some people refer to indica, sativa, or ruderalis types (commonly known as hemp), but all of these belong to the same species: Cannabis sativa L.

 The Latin name is Cannabis sativa L., and it is a member of the Cannabaceae family.
 Many people are familiar with cannabis by the name hemp.
 One of its close relatives is Humulus lupulus L., better known as hops, a prime ingredient of beer.